lalebdi/Python_Notes/README.md

-# Python_Notes
+# Intermediate Python Notes

-This is Python notes
+Hi, Thanks for checking this out.